fellesverkstedet/fabricatable-machines/README.md

 * Design adjustable shroud for the laser
 * Connect the laser-driver to board&software to turn on/off
-* Find an open-source laser software for generating gcode
+* Implement M3/M5 (spindle control) support for laser in [Redeem](https://bitbucket.org/intelligentagent/redeem).
+* Test using [LaserWeb](https://github.com/openhardwarecoza/LaserWeb3) to control machine.
+Hopefully can be done with Marlin or Grbl backend?
-* Evaluate performance and
+* Evaluate performance

 FAB12 workshop